tmpatil1122/Java-Functions-Mehods/README.md

 # Java Functions and Methods

-Introduction and examples related with Fuctions & Mehods
+Introduction and examples related with Fuctions & Methods.